Having a bit of trouble when it comes to taking notes in class? We feel you — and came up with ways to help!

 You’ll need to prioritize your time as a college student for this tip, but it’s worth it.
 It’s much, much easier to take notes in class if you have an idea about what class is actually covering in lecture today.
 If you do the chapter reading before class or at least read the homework prompt, you’ll know what your teacher is going to talk about.
 Now during class, you can take minimal notes for the parts you do understand, and take lots of notes (and ask questions) for the sections that were tricker to grasp.

 Oh, and try rewriting your notes at home, after class.
 Sometimes lecture notes get all squished and crammed, so it’s helpful to organize them into a really easy to read format for studying later on.
 Plus, you’ll remember them better which will make studying a lot easier!
+You can rewrite your notes onto flashcards to make studying even easier when it's time for that test.

 You can also try typing your notes in class then handwriting them at home, or vice versa to help you remember — whatever works.